 What is Venaseal (Medical Grade Glue)?

-This method involves using a specially formulated medical adhesive that is safe for vein procedures.
+Medical grade glue, known as VenaSeal, involves using a specially formulated medical adhesive that is safe for vein procedures.
 It is used to seal off the connections between healthy veins and diseased veins, ultimately rerouting the blood into healthy veins and providing symptom relief.
+This is an alternative to Closurefast RFA.
+They are usually not both done at the same time.
 Your vein doctor will be able to tell you if this is an ideal treatment depending on the condition of your veins.

 Which One Is Less Painful?

 In either case, mitigation measures are available to help relieve any discomfort you might experience and make the treatment less painful.
-If you’re concerned about discomfort, mention your concert to your physician and they’ll help you manage the treatment well.
+If you’re concerned about discomfort, talk with your physician and they’ll help you manage the treatment well.